Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance_summary.md

 ## Description

-The CompiledClipInstance object is a subclass of the Instance object.
-It is essentially an instance of a movie clip that has been converted to a compiled clip library item (see [Instance object](../Instance_object/Instance_summary.md)).
+The CompiledClipInstance object is a subclass of the [Instance object](../Instance_object/Instance_summary.md).
+It is essentially an instance of a movie clip that has been converted to a compiled clip library item.

 ## Property summary